 The inverter system allows using less mechanical energy.

 - Remote control

 - High EER and SEER rating

 - Proper sizing

 Have you decided on what criteria you will use when going through energy-saving air conditioner units?
 Then, let us see what you can do after the purchase!
-No matter how energy-efficient your new device is, there are a few things you can do to maximize its capacity and efficiency.
+No matter how energy-efficient your new device is, you can do a few things to maximize its capacity and efficiency.

 - To make the best of your air conditioner, we recommend preventing the cool air from escaping the house and the warm air from getting in.
 This will reduce the energy consumption on top of adjusting the temperature on the thermostat.
 In addition, keep the windows closed, use fewer heat-generating appliances and invest in sunlight-blocking curtains.